Melissaeb/Melissaeb/README.md

 Hiking and escape rooms are my favourite hobbies 🥾🧩 I speak Spanish and have an interest in psychology.

-I’m currently deepening my understanding and skills in JavaScript 💻
+I’m currently deepening my understanding and skills in Swift 💻

 I am passionate about helping people reach their potential and thrive as their authentic selves.
 Teaching was one way for me to pursue this passion, and now I'm using tech to pursue it further and increase my impact!